minakamoto/pcshscr2023/docs/2nd.md

 - About API

   - APIs are communication interfaces between programs and are generally broadly divided into RestAPI and GraphQL.
     - RestAPI is a format for manipulating resources over the HTTP protocol, while GraphQL is a format that provides a query language and engine for flexible data acquisition and manipulation.
-Both are common means of sharing share and communicating information between different applications and services.
+Both are common means of sharing information and communicating between different applications and services.
   - The OpenAPI specification is intended to support the design, description, documentation, and testing of RestAPI.
   - Swagger UI is a tool for visually reviewing API documentation and testing APIs based on the OpenAPI specification.